 Dr. Felix Kronenberg joined the Department of Modern Languages and Literatures at Rhodes College as Assistant Professor and Director of the Language Learning Center in the summer of 2009.
-He held a similar position at Pomona College in the 4 years prior to his arrival here at Rhodes.
-Dr. Kronenberg has taught courses such as Stereotypes in Advertising, Introduction to German Media and Film, Teaching German with Technology, and all levels of German language courses.
+He held a similar position at Pomona College in the 4 years prior to his arrival at Rhodes.

-Notable projects and activities for the academic year of 2013/14 include:
+Notable projects and activities for the 2014 calendar year include:

-Dr. Kronenberg received his B.A., M.A. in English and History, a postgraduate certificate in Teaching German as a Foreign Language, and his Ph.D. in German Philology from the University of Regensburg.
+Dr. Kronenberg received his B.A., M.A. in English and History, a postgraduate certificate in Teaching German as a Foreign Language, and his doctorate degree (Dr. phil.) from the University of Regensburg in Germany.
 His dissertation was entitled “From Trade Cards to the Internet: Depiction of Germans and Germany in American Advertising.”